-The Med-Health Development Office and the MCV Foundation assist the school’s departments in building relationships with their house officer alumni and grateful patients.
+The Office of Medical Philanthropy and Alumni Relations, along with the MCV Foundation, assist the school’s departments in building relationships with their house officer alumni and grateful patients.
 In recent years, departments and divisions of the medical school have benefited from the generosity of their alumni and patients, many of whom have supported research funds, lectureships, fellowships and professorships.

-If you are interested in supporting the work of a particular department or division of the medical school, or you would like more information about the fundraising efforts or staff dedicated to a particular department or division, please contact the Med-Health Development Office at 804-828-4800 or 800-332-8813.
+If you are interested in supporting the work of a particular department or division of the medical school, or you would like more information about the fundraising efforts or staff dedicated to a particular department or division, please contact the Office of Medical Philanthropy and Alumni Relations at 804-828-4800 or 800-332-8813.